 While brainstorming and trying to decide on a catchy blog name, I spent many a day scratching my head.
 I wanted something that would be simple and easy to remember for folks but also serve a purpose.

+My blog is centered around my journey called life, more specifically, my journey to Emotional Peace.
+Living with Mental Health issues and how that struggle has looked for me.
+Sharing stories around Mental Health, in my opinion, is a great help for myself and also for others living with Mental Health issues.
+Breaking the stigma on these issues will only happen if we stop hiding.
+I wanted a catch phrase that I felt would really hit home for many.
+Life is crazy hectic these days for lots of folks.
+Running here, running there, our minds are constantly on the go, trying to get done a million and one things.
+Going on day after day like this gets draining, physically and mentally.
 How often do folks really just stop for a minute and take a breath, stop for just a second and focus on themselves?
 Not nearly enough would be a common response from many people.
 I was, and well heck, still am that person from time to time.
 What I am discovering though is the great feeling that one can get when they just pause for a moment or two and then continue.
-That phrase stuck with me, I played with words for a while and settled finally on
+That phrase stuck with me, I played with words for a while and settled finally on Pause, two, three, Now Continue.
+Jen’s Journey to Emotional Health (or peace) It’s short, kinda catchy and fairly easy to stick it in your mind and use that little phrase when you are feeling like the world is too much.

 So, what does Pause…two…three… Now Continue, really mean though?